UKHomeOffice/playbook/playbook/problem-framing.md

 category: contents
 ---

-### Carry out a problem-framing exercise

-Framing the problem you are trying to solve helps ensure you are clear about:
+Framing the problem you are trying to solve is a way of gaining a clearer understanding of the problem.
+It is a technique that helps ensure you are clear about:

 * why you are doing a piece of work